 Kanye West could be making big, big moves that can lead up to big, big money as new documents of a trademark application has surfaced online.

 This news of West trademarking the name “Yeezy Sound” comes after performing for the first time in Chicago over the weekend.
 West performed “Father, stretch my hands Pt.
-1″ with long time collaborator and friend Kid Cudi during his “Passion, Pain and Demon Slayin” tour.
-Kanye and Cudi has been spotted together all through out the summer, in both China and Japan, before the announcement of Cudi’s multiple city tour.
+1″ with longtime collaborator and friend Kid Cudi during his “Passion, Pain and Demon Slayin” tour.
+Kanye and Cudi have been spotted together all throughout the summer, in both China and Japan, before the announcement of Cudi’s multiple-city tour.
 Rumors started circulating that the two has collaborated on a project together.
-Although, the two has been hushed about the collaborative rumors, Kid Cudi has announced during his tour that he does have “new music coming out really soon.”
+Although the two has been hushed about the collaborative rumors, Kid Cudi has announced during his tour that he does have “new music coming out really soon.”

 With these two working together, how can anything go wrong?